plancoo/Accenture-Data-Analytics-Visualization-/README.md

-# `ACCENTURE DATA ANALYTICS AND VISUALISATION VIRTUAL EXPERIENCE PROJECT`
+# ACCENTURE DATA ANALYTICS AND VISUALISATION VIRTUAL EXPERIENCE PROJECT

-### In this fictional and immersive online experience, I am a Data Analyst at Accenture, and I work on an analysis of sample data sets with visualisations to understand the popularity of different content categories.
+ In this fictional and immersive online experience, I am a Data Analyst at Accenture, and I work on an analysis of sample data sets with visualisations to understand the popularity of different content categories.
 Within my larger team, each member has a different role and level of responsibility.
 My team has been assigned a new project for a client called Social Buzz.

-### Although in the project, data cleaning, modelling, analysis and visualisation are all done on Excel, I wanted to use Pandas for data cleaning and modelling, PostgreSQL for database solution and Grafana for data visualisation.

 ----